MKendall17/The-Shendall-Project/README.md

 * [ ] count solution(s)
 * [ ] record solution(s)
 * [ ] encompass non-rectangular mazes
 * [ ] accept diagonally connected nodes as valid paths

+## known bugs
+When typing in the maze that one desires to solve, one cannot write coordinates that are outside of the boundary (e.g. java UserOfMazeSolver mazes/4cell_treasureWest.txt -1 -1  will fail)